All Episodes

 I figured I can handle it on my own.

-And uh within the first 30 minutes, I was online renewing because I was so down and out seeing that 34% support Bush poll.
+And within the first 30 minutes, I was online renewing because I was so down and out seeing that 34% support Bush poll.

-And to hear you go through that with the then the drive-by uh you know media analogy of a drive-by shooting to the way they report news.
+And to hear you go through that with then the drive-by media analogy of a drive-by shooting to the way they report news, I realize, you know, the pulling me off the cliff aspect of your show enough is worth two years membership.

 So I'm back in.